piotrwojewoda/insurance-crm-react/README.md

 # React InsuranceCRM demo Application
-This is a simple react demo application based on primeReact components and shows possibilities of connecting react, redux and Symfony API Platform
+This is a simple react demo application based on primeReact components.
+It shows possibilities of connecting react, redux and Symfony API Platform

 ## Live demo APP:
 [ -> click here <-](http://pw85.pl/insurancecrm)